11 brilliant players that Man Utd missed out on under Ed Woodward

 “I am not somebody who worries about contingencies.
 Yes, it was close.
 I almost went to Manchester United.
 But it did not happen that way.”

-The midfielder eventually penned a six-year deal with Real Madrid that summer and went on to win two La Liga titles and three Champions Leagues.
+The midfielder eventually penned a six-year deal with Real Madrid that summer and has since won two La Liga titles and three Champions Leagues.

-United missed out on singing Bale from Southampton in 2007 and Woodward tried to rectify that mistake six years later.
+United missed out on signing Bale from Southampton in 2007 and Woodward tried to rectify that mistake six years later.

 The Red Devils attempted to hijack the winger’s £86million move to Real Madrid by tabling a £100million bid of their own, according to the Daily Telegraph, but he had his heart set on a move to the Spanish capital.